 - Parents and whānau often have children at more than one school.
 Schools and kura should take all practicable steps to align the dates of the teacher-only days with other primary and intermediate schools, to ensure that parents and whānau are not excessively disrupted.

-The eight days are to be used during the term of the current collective agreements.
+Following an update from the ministry, these eight days are available to be used by the end of 2022.
 They will not extend the school year.